xwind1999/FoodClassifier/README.md

 How to use Flask :
-1. Create a new Folder
+1. Create a new Folder and copy all files above
 2. Install virtual env :
   - pip install virtualenv
   Then: